bgd-labs/aave-proposals/src/AaveV3StrategicAssets_20230622/AIP-ACQUIRE-WSTETH-RETH.md

 # Motivation

-Aave DAO currently holds 1,786.51 awETH (v2) and 258.58 units of aEthWeth in the Collector Contract.
+Aave DAO currently holds 1,786.51 awETH (v2) and 104.548 units of ETH in the Collector Contract.
 The awETH deposit yield in Aave v2 earns 1.69%, relative to 3.8% with wstETH and 3.13% with rETH.

-This AIP converts a total of 1,600 wETH equivalent units.
-800.00 units of wETH will be converted to wstETH.
+This AIP converts all the unproductive ETH balance and 695.452 units of wETH into wstETH.
+The total wstETH acquired will be 800 units.

 800.00 units of awETH will be converted to rETH.

-The collector contract currently holds 104 unproductive ETH that could potentially be deposited as well in the future.

 # Specification